-- 12.1.
-Working with partners across the public, private and voluntary and community sectors will be integral to the delivery of the Council Plan, and partners have been consulted as part of its development.
-All the themes will require multi-agency approaches to some degree and the Council will continue to show effective leadership, operating through a range of strategic partnership bodies. - 12.2 The Rotherham Plan 2017-25, the overarching partnership plan for the borough, will be refreshed in 2022.
+12.1 Working with partners across the public, private and voluntary and community sectors will be integral to the delivery of the Council Plan, and partners have been consulted as part of its development.
+All the themes will require multiagency approaches to some degree and the Council will continue to show effective leadership, operating through a range of strategic partnership bodies.

+12.2 The Rotherham Plan 2017-25, the overarching partnership plan for the Borough, is being refreshed in 2022 and progress on this is recorded in this Report.
 The Rotherham Plan will align with and complement the Council Plan, setting out partners' joint ambitions to improve outcomes for local people.